ojones/blog/content/code/wikipedia_parser.md

 ```
 ## Motivation

-[wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) and [mwparserfromhell](https://github.com/earwig/mwparserfromhell) were the best wikipedia parsers I could find.
+<a href="https://github.com/spencermountain/wtf_wikipedia" target="_blank">wtf_wikipedia</a> and <a href="https://github.com/earwig/mwparserfromhell" target="blank">mwparserfromhell</a> were the best wikipedia parsers I could find.
 This one is better.

 ## Installation